IDEddy/tanms/README.md

 # tanms
-:satisfied: lets see about this nms travel agency idea
+:satisfied: Travel agency idea test.

 This is to help in my further understanding of web design and front end web development.
 No Man's sky is just a chosen theme